Ray Stevens just thinks funny.

 So, in 2015 “Ray Stevens’ Nashville” his memoir of his life in the music business was released and Ray attended several book signings in Barnes & Noble Stores and later that year his 30 minute TV Show of the same name debuted on RFD-TV.
 “Ray Stevens’ Nashville” the TV Show is available in 48 million households nationwide and has received rave reviews.
 It is scheduled to run weekly through October of 2017.

+Throughout his career, Stevens has sold more than 40 million albums and continues daily office operations at his home base, Ray Stevens Music.
 Ray brought us the pop classic “Everything is Beautiful” the insightful “Mr. Businessman” and the Grammy Award-winning arrangement of “Misty”.
 He has memorably spoofed everything from Tarzan movies to trendy crazes and he created his very own genre of comedy classics.
 Ray’s genre of music is truly unique.
 It spans from pop, country, rock, bluegrass and comedy.
 He has delivered entertainment via audio recordings, music videos, television shows, concert stages and the written word.
 So what does he have in mind for us next?
 Stay tuned.

 Ray Stevens at a glance